 Via the Uttlesford network of schools we competed in 39 events last year.
 Pupils are taught the basics skills in lesson time with free extra-curricular clubs offered/provided to develop their knowledge and interest.
 We hold trials to decide who should be in the competition teams and practices are organised prior to the event.
 In 2018/19 59% of KS1 children and 78% of KS2 children represented the school in a sporting event.
 Each year children in Years 2 and 6 are selected to attend gifted and talented days in sport.
 The sports leaders attend a training session run by USSP where they learn how to encourage other pupils to participate in PE through setting challenges and running their own competitions during breaks and lunchtimes.

 We were absolutely delighted in 2019 to be awarded the Sainsburys Platinum Sports Award which recognises the key role sport plays in our school.
+We have also received recognition for our engagement in the School Games Mark Framework for 2020/21.

 We re-introduced our Forest Schools programme in September 2018 following the qualification by Mrs Flook as a level 3 forest schools leader.
 The hands on learning premise of forest schools sits perfectly with the ethos and vision of our creative curriculum.
 It also means we are able to actively take advantage of the wonderful natural surroundings of our school.